Akshit312/IMDb_Scrapper/README.md

 4. Internet connectivity.

 ## Running the script
  Download the files IMDb_main.py, psswrd.py, date_compare.py in the same directory.
 Edit the psswrd.py file with the senders email and password.
 Also edit the IMDb_main.py with mysql user and psswrd.
-Runt the following command in the directory where it is downloaded: python IMDb_main.py and follow the below given steps.
+Run the following command in the directory where it is downloaded: python IMDb_main.py and follow the below given steps.

 ## Working